Luck and Hard Work: Conservation Momentum Builds in Threemile

 The good news is that with programs like the NRCS (Natural Resources Conservation Services) , critical funding is available to farmers and ranchers that make projects like Frank Mogan’s pencil out.
 Thanks to NRCS funding, an important wildlife corridor, ¾ of a mile of Threemile Creek riparian habitat, and productive hay ground was protected, totaling 161-acres of beautiful Bitterroot Valley ground.

 This critical funding helps to leverage local Open Lands Bond dollars, making it possible for farmers like Frank to protect their land do right by those that came before them.
 As Frank puts it, “It makes me feel great,” Mogan said.
 “It wouldn’t give me satisfaction if this had been developed with million-dollar homes and turned into a city.
 This creek and the cottonwoods are important to wildlife.
 And now they are always going to be there.”

 Frank Mogan’s farm is adjacent to another conserved family farm.
 The 160-acre Gates family partnered with Bitter Root Land Trust the year prior to make sure their family land and legacy could be passed on to the next generation.
 Sam Gates’ daughter and granddaughter will play a big role in the future of the farm.

 Now, because of NRCS funding, and because Montanans care about the future of farming and ranching, Frank’s land stays in working hands.

-“I think I could have been worth millions in a heartbeat,” he said.
+“I think it could have been worth millions in a heartbeat,” says Frank.
 “But I don’t think I would have been any happier than I am now.”